confidential-devhub/fraud-detection-on-cvms/setup_secure_env/README.md

 * Create syntentic datasets.
 In a real world, these would be not created but actual credit card transactions, but to simulate a workflow we create them here
 * Encryp the datasets so they can be safely uploaded in the cloud
+* Setup Trustee
-* Download the fraud-detection model
+* Upload datasets in the cloud

 Once this step is done, what the user needs to do is upload the encrypted datasets located in `datasets_enc` to the various cloud.